Making money in a trending or high-volatility trading environment is easier for many forex traders.

 Does this mean that you should avoid trading on low-volatility days?

-Maybe finish your Netflix series or pursue new hobbies like sourdough-making and making viral TikTok videos?
+Maybe finish your Netflix series or pursue new hobbies like streaming and making viral TikTok videos?

 Becoming consistently profitable means making profits even when market conditions aren’t ideal for your existing strategies.
 Luckily, trading quiet markets can also teach you three traits that would make you a better trader: